fbpx

 Why are reading goals important?

 Reading goals are important because they help you focus on your reading, and when you set specific goals, you can now have something to “achieve.”
-Without reading goals, it can be easy to get sidetracked, and reading becomes a chore.
+Without having a goal, it can be easy to get sidetracked, and reading becomes a chore.
 But when you set a goal, you can pick books you know you will enjoy that will also help you achieve your goals.
-But no matter your reading goals, setting them is a great way to ensure that reading stays fun and engaging.
+Plus, setting goals is a great way to ensure that reading stays fun and engaging.

 What are easy reading goals?